jenniferpouplin/PlanetColl/README.md

 - `adaboost`: ensemble learning method that aims to boost weak classifiers based on their failures.

 ## Dataset to test:
--`pouplin`: dataset of collisions obtained from debris disk accretion simulation of a martian debris disks over 1Myr for 5,000 particles and their expected outcomes using Leinhardt and Stewart (2012).
+- `pouplin`: dataset of collisions obtained from debris disk accretion simulation of a martian debris disks over 1Myr for 5,000 particles and their expected outcomes using Leinhardt and Stewart (2012).
 4996 data points.
 - `cambioni`: open source dataset used for rock collisions, with four classes: (hit-and-run, graze-and-merge, merging, disruption), four features (Mass, Gamma, Angle, Velocity), from 769 points.
 - `iris`: toy dataset to classify types of flowers, with three classes: (Setosa, Versicolour, Virginica), four spaces (Sepal Length, Sepal Width, Petal Length, Petal Width), from 150 points.